Skip to main content

 Images and Vision

-Image tools cover two separate features:
+Image capabilities cover two separate features:

 • Image analysis sends an uploaded image to the chatbot model so it can answer questions about the image.